dustin10/VichUploaderBundle/docs/storage/flysystem.md

 **Note:**

-> At the moment, only version 3 of bundle is supported.
+> At the moment, no version of bundle is supported.

 To install the bundle, run the following command: